movsim/traffic-simulation-de/README.md

 * `changeLanes()` tests and executes lane changes first to the right, then to the left.
 Because of the waiting times after each active or passive lane change (state variables `vehicle.dt_afterLC`, `vehicle.dt_lastPassiveLC` and `road.waitTime`),  changes to the right are priorized and side effects are avoided

 * `mergeDiverge(otherRoad,...)` change to another network link from the calling element to `otherRoad` if this other element has a parallel section with the calling road (onramp or offramp).
-Parameters include the `offset` of the arc-length (u) coordinate new-old road, the region `uBegin` and `uEnd` of the ramp, whether it is a merge, whether it is to the right.
-Diverging takes place only if the corresponding vehicle route have the new road as next element or (if `ignoreRoute` is true) for the vehicles on the adjacent lane
+Parameters include the `offset` of the arc-length (u) coordinate new-old road, the region `uBegin` and `uEnd` of the ramp, whether it is a merge, whether it is to the right. _Notice_: Since the vehicle transfer is always from the calling road to the other road, it is, technically speaking, always a diverge.
+However, merges are always at the end of the calling road and have a standing virtual obstacle at its end.
+Moreover, merging affects all vehicles while diverging takes place only if the corresponding vehicle route have the new road as next element or (if `ignoreRoute` is true) for the vehicles on the adjacent lane.
+Furthermore, some graphics aspects are different.

 * `connect(..)` and `determineConflicts`: These methods will be considered in their own section _Intersections and connecting road network elements_